-When your current lease is about to end, it's common to wonder whether you should continue staying on rent or purchase a house of your own.
-Well, while both these options have their own set of pros and cons, your personal situation is what determines which one is best for you.
+When your current lease is about to end, it's common to wonder whether you should continue staying on rent or purchase a house of your own or look for rent to own home option.
+Well, while renting and buying have their own set of pros and cons, your personal situation is what determines which one is best for you.

 So, if you are confused between renting vs. buying, it may be a good idea to know about the key differences it would make to your life.
 Here we have listed the main advantages and disadvantages of renting a home vs buying a home to help you make the right choice.
 Check them out below!

-Renting a Home vs Buying a Home: Advantages And Disadvantages
+Advantages of Renting a Home vs Owning a Home

 Advantages Of Renting